bunkerity/bunkerweb/docs/security-tuning.md

 | `LETS_ENCRYPT_DNS_PROPAGATION`     | `default` | multisite | no       | Time in seconds to wait for DNS propagation.                                            |
 | `LETS_ENCRYPT_DNS_CREDENTIAL_ITEM` |           | multisite | yes      | Credential item for Let's Encrypt DNS provider that contains required credentials.      |

-Info :
+!!! info "Information and behavior"
     - The `LETS_ENCRYPT_DNS_CREDENTIAL_ITEM` setting is a multiple setting and can be used to set multiple items for the DNS provider.
 The items will be saved as a cache file and Certbot will read the credentials from it.

     - If no `LETS_ENCRYPT_DNS_PROPAGATION` setting is set, the provider's default propagation time will be used.

-Available DNS Providers :
+**Available DNS Providers**

 | Provider       | Description                  | Mandatory Settings                                                                                    | Link(s)                                                                               |
 | -------------- | ---------------------------- | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |